slacka/WoeUSB/README.md

 This package contains two programs:

-* woeusbgui: a simple tool that enable you to create your own usb stick windows installer from iso image or a real DVD.
+* woeusb: An command-line utility that enables you to create your own bootable Windows installation USB storage device from an existing Windows Installation disc or disk image
-* woeusb: the command line tool.
+* woeusbgui: A GUI wrapper of woeusb based on WxWidgets

 Supported images: